webaware/flexible-map/readme.txt

 = 1.6.2 [2013-03-04] =
 * fixed: CSS fix for themes that muck up Google Maps images by specifying background colour on images without being selective
-* added: icon parameter to set marker icon on centre / address maps
+* added: icon attribute to set marker icon on centre / address maps

 = 1.6.1 [2013-01-29] =
 * fixed: infowindow auto-pans on load, to prevent the top of the bubble being cropped